Exercises

 Scoring method

-The scoring method alone defines what the athlete logs at the end of the block:
+The scoring method alone defines what the athlete logs at the end of the exercise:

 Timecap

-On blocks with Time scoring, you can enable a timecap (max duration in seconds).
+On exercises with Time scoring, you can enable a timecap (max duration in seconds).
 If the athlete hits it without finishing, they log an alternative score (e.g. number of reps completed).

 Sets

 Set the number of sets (default 1).
-On blocks with multiple sets, pick how the leaderboard computes the overall score: total, average, or best set.
+On exercises with multiple sets, pick how the leaderboard computes the overall score: total, average, or best set.

 Description and media